Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Appendix

-\textit{Full conditional distribution of \(\sigma^2\).} No calculations are required, as we immediately identify an inverse-gamma distribution from \eqref{noninfopost}.

-\subsection{MCMC algorithm for the estimation of the posterior distribution, using the informative prior}
+\subsubsection{MCMC algorithm for the estimation of the posterior distribution, using the informative prior}

-In the lines below we give the different steps of the MCMC algorithm we used to (approximately) simulate \((\theta_1, \ldots, \theta_M)\) according to the posterior distribution \({\pi(\theta|y)}\) corresponding to the informative prior we presented earlier.
-The algorithm goes as follow:
+In the lines below we give the different steps of the MCMC algorithm we used to (approximately) simulate \((\eta_1, \ldots, \eta_M)\) according to the posterior distribution \({\pi(\eta|y)}\) corresponding to the informative prior we presented earlier.
+Denoting \(\loi{N}(\mu, \Sigma, S)\) the \(S\)-truncated Gaussian distribution with mean \(\mu\) and covariance \(\Sigma\), the algorithm goes as follow:

-{\ttfamily \begin{enumerate}[Step 1.] \item Initialise \(\theta_1\) such that \({\pi(\theta_1|y)} \neq 0\) \item For \(t=1,\ldots,M-1\), repeat \item[(i).]
+{\ttfamily \begin{enumerate}[Step 1.] \item Initialise \(\eta_1\) such that \({\pi(\eta_1|y)} \neq 0\) \item For \(t=1,\ldots,M-1\), repeat \item[(i).]
 Simulate \(\sigma^2_{t+1} \text{ cond. to } (\alpha_{t}, \beta_{t}, \gamma_{t}, u_{t}, k_{t}, l_{t}, q_{t}, r_{t}, y) \)

 \item[(ii).]
 Simulate \(r_{t+1} \text{ cond. to } (\alpha_{t}, \beta_{t}, \gamma_{t}, u_{t}, \sigma^2_{t+1}, k_{t}, l_{t}, q_{t}, y) \)

 \item[(iii).]
 Simulate \(q_{t+1} \text{ cond. to } (\alpha_{t}, \beta_{t}, \gamma_{t}, u_{t}, \sigma^2_{t+1}, k_{t}, l_{t}, r_{t+1}, y) \)